 An icon has passed away.
-Gloria Vanderbilt, according to CNN, has died at the age of 95 after a long battle with stomach cancer.
+Gloria Vanderbilt, according to CNN, has died at the age of ninety-five after a long battle with stomach cancer.
 The news was reported by her son, famous anchorman Anderson Cooper.
 Vanderbilt died at home, surrounded by friends and family.
 She had been in slowly declining health for the past few months.
 She was a famous socialite, fashion designer, and author, producing numerous well-known and celebrated fashion magazines.
 She licensed her name for numerous brands, including those that made scarves and designer jeans.
 Her lines were hugely successful, garnering her international fame, which was difficult for Vanderbilt due to her shyness in public.
-Later in her career, she branched out into art exhibitions, which included Dream Boxes and and 35 paintings at the Arts Center in Manchester.
+Later in her career, she branched out into art exhibitions, which included Dream Boxes and and thirty-five paintings at the Arts Center in Manchester.

 Image Via Wikipedia